Cross high-altitude pass, Laurebina Pass (4,620 m)

 We provide such service with an extra charge.

-(Note:– Our option excursions are culture trip, Festival trip, monastery meditation with Lama and Monks, Bird watching, Farming trip other things as per the client's interest).
+(Note:– Our option excursions are culture trip, Festival trip, monastery meditation with Lama and Monks, Bird watching, Farming trip, and other things as per the client's interest).

 Tips for drivers, guides, and porters are not included in the cost of your package.